meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-flints-pointer.md

 the dead buccaneer had fallen on their spirits.

 # :x squalls
-Squalls are a sudden violent gust of wind, or localized storm.
-This probable means that the Doctor is telling Silver to looks out for any unforseen things that might topple him or his plans.
+Squalls are a sudden violent gust of wind, or localised storm.
+This probably means that the Doctor is telling Silver to look out for any unforeseen things that might topple him or his plans.

 # :x bd
 Old-timey word for burdened